macrat/ayd/README.md

 You can specify IPv4 or IPv6 with `ping4:` or `ping6:` scheme.

-Ping will timeout in 10 seconds and report as failure.
+Ping will timeout in 10 seconds and report as failure in default.

 examples:
 - `ping:example.com`